 Many of the Costco water softener systems feature state-of-the-art technologies such as the HydroLink Plus app, prediction modules, salt leveling sensors, stratified resin structure, automatic bypass options, and lead reduction capacities.

-Additionally, the brand has effective water refiners that removes chlorine, chloramines, and hard water minerals.
+Additionally, the brand has effective water refiners that remove chlorine, chloramines, and hard water minerals.
 These systems employ either coconut shell carbon blocks or catalytic carbon media.

 Lastly, EcoWater Systems has an excellent salt-free system in its catalog.
-With this system, you can eliminate hard water scales without harming the environment by releasing salt into it.
+With this system, you can eliminate hard water scales without harming the environment.

-However, the customer experience suggests that the Costco water softener systems are dramatically overpriced.
-We recommend you stick to alternatives such as the SpringWell and Aquasana water softening systems.
+However, many customers suggest that the Costco water softener systems are pretty overpriced.
+We recommend you stick to more affordable alternatives such as the SpringWell and Aquasana water softening systems.